 - Towel Warmer

 - Magnifying Mirror

-The main considerations when choosing a sink faucet are style, operation, finish, and quality.
+The main considerations when choosing a bathroom sink faucet are style, operation, finish, and quality.

 - Turn two knobs – Attractive but less convenient than a single lever

 - Move a lever – Useful when your hands are dirty

 - Touch activated – Convenient, except when you didn’t really mean to turn the water on